comit-network/RFCs/RFC-003-SWAP-basic.md

 In this RFC, the expiry activation returns the asset to the original owner while a secret activation transfers it to the other party.
 Therefore this document will refer to these paths as *refund* and *redeem* respectively.

-The HTLCs defined in this specification use *absolute time locks* where the expiry is set at a specific time in the future.
+The HTLCs defined in this specification use *absolute time locks* where the expiry is set to a specific time in the future.
 Absolute time locks are used because the protocol is only secure if the expiration of the time locks for HTLCs on different chains are fixed relative to each other.
 If HTLCs whose duration is relative to their inclusion in the ledger are used, an attacker may be able to delay the inclusion of a HTLC onto the ledger and therefore manipulate the relative length of the HTLC time locks.